 Medical research shows you can lower your blood pressure by soaking in a hot water tub.
 This phenomenon is the best option for patients with different heart conditions.
 But, in case of severe cardiac conditions, do not forget to refer to your physician because it can raise the heartbeat rate in some cases.

 Because it lowers blood pressure, a hot shower can also be a great way to get rid of headaches.
 Most of the time, headaches occur due to the narrowing of the blood vessels.
 The positive effect of a hot water bath is vasodilation, which alleviates the pressure over the vessels to cure headaches.
 Similarly, a hot water bath can help reduce daily anxiety and improve self-image.

 A short cold shower session might not seem to be as relaxing and calming, but it has more than average benefits in comparison to hot showers.

 The most common benefits of a cold shower are:

 Recovery after workout

-Cold showers and ice baths have become a popular topic in fitness for post-workout recovery.
+Cold showers and ice baths have become popular topics in fitness for post-workout recovery.
 According to a research study, exposure to cold water, as in cryotherapy or cold water immersion, is the best way to reduce inflammation and muscular fatigue.

 A cold water shower or bath helps reduce the perception of fatigue and pain in the patient for about 96 hours after the workout.